Health

 - potassium

-- a source of vitamin B9 (for cellular renewal, particularly important for pregnant women for fetal development, for growing children, and for convalescents).
+- source of vitamin B9 (cell renewal, very interesting for pregnant women for the development of the fetus, and in growing children, as well as for convalescents).

-- a source of vitamin B6 (for energy, nervous system health, protein synthesis, red blood cell formation, and fatigue reduction)
+- source of vitamin B6 (energy, nervous system, protein synthesis, formation of red blood cells, reduction of fatigue).

 Nutritional